Econify/graphql-rest-router/README.md

 #### HTTP Methods

 By default, mounted queries are GET requests.
-If you'd like to change that you may specify any http method using `.as()` on a route.
+If you'd like to change that you may specify any HTTP method using `.as()` on a route.

 Example: